csscuwa/minutes/2022/CSSC_Meeting_Minutes_2022-03-31.md

 	- Unanimously for
 - Rados
 	- Unanimously for
-- **Welcome Yasranto, Hendrik, Maaz, Josh, and Rados as the OCMs!**
+- **Welcome Yasaranto, Hendrik, Maaz, Josh, and Rados as the OCMs!**

 # Welcome 2022 Committee!
 ## Executive Committee